sajjadriaj/ragfuse/README.md

 ## Features

 - **Document Management:** Upload, organize, and delete documents (PDF, DOCX, PPTX, TXT, MD, CSV, JSON).
+You can create folders and organize your files under different folders.
 - **RAG Chat:** Ask questions about your documents, with context retrieved from your RAGFuse.
 - **Configurable LLMs:** Support for OpenAI, Claude, Gemini, and Ollama models.
 - **Persistent Settings:** LLM API keys and endpoints are saved across application restarts.
 - **Document Viewer:** View uploaded PDF documents directly within the browser.
 - **Web Search Integration:** Toggle web search on/off for chat queries.
-- **Improved UI:** Custom styled modals for alerts and confirmations, and meaningful conversation naming.
 - **Advanced Chunking:** Utilizes `chonkie` with a `NeuralChunker` for intelligent document splitting.

 ## Chunking